Henry the Lion: Folklore and fiction

 Shortly after his death, Henry the Lion became the subject of a folktale, the so-called Heinrichssage.
 The tale was later also turned into the opera Enrico Leone by Italian composer Agostino Steffani.
 The Heinrichssage details a fictional account of Henry's pilgrimage to the Holy Land.
 A popular part of the tale deals with the Brunswick Lion.
 According to legend, Henry witnessed a fight between a lion and a dragon while on pilgrimage.
 He joins the lion in its fight and they slay the dragon.
 The faithful lion then accompanies Henry on his return home.
 After its master's death, the lion refuses all food and dies of grief on Henry's grave.
 The people of Brunswick then erect a statue in the lion's honour.
 The legend of Henry the Lion also inspired the Czech tale of the knight Bruncvík, which is depicted on a column on Charles Bridge in Prague.

 The book The Pope's Rhinoceros (1996) by Lawrence Norfolk opens with an allegory of a planned ransack by Henry's army of the monastery at Usedom where purportedly a treasure was kept.
 However, the night before the attack the poorly maintained monastery and its treasures crumble into the sea as the result of a storm, and henceforth constituting a loss to the military expedition.

+In the Barbarossa campaign of the video game Age of Empires II, Henry the Lion is depicted as a traitor who betrays Barbarossa twice.
+At the end of the campaign, it is revealed that the campaign's narrator was Henry himself, now an old man.

 The popular video game, Kingdom Come: Deliverances sequel, Kingdom Come: Deliverance II contains a DLC pack around this legend, where players can get unlock a recipe for a pollaxe and find supposedly his armour around the game.

 Henry the Lion is featured as a playable character in the grand strategy video game Crusader Kings III.
 In the 1178 start date, he appears as the powerful Duke of Saxony and Bavaria, with historical rivalries and alliances reflecting his real-life conflicts within the Holy Roman Empire.